 This difference in price might play a major role in provinces where you have to continue to pay a monthly premium for provincial health care.
 When you factor in the province premium as well as the cost of the traditional travel insurance, the affordability of Expat Insurance might surprise you.

-A note on letting your provincial health care expire.
+A note on letting your Canadian provincial health care expire.

 Links to each province’s information on extended absences and provincial health care regulations: